githwxi/ATS-Xanadu/docgenx/TEMPTORY/TEXT/GSEQ-intro.md

 imperative programming.
-As far as I can see, it would be nearly impossible for a programmer to break out of this mentality if there was no support at the level of programming language to greatly facilitate batch-processing, that is, processing a sequence of elements at a time.
+As far as I can see, it would be nearly impossible for a programmer to break out of this mentality if there was no support at the level of programming language to greatly facilitate batch-processing, that is, processing a batch of elements at a time.

 In functional programming, batch-processing is commonly associated with the use of combinators (which are often higher-order functions